Celebrating All the Dads I've Known and Loved

 After my dad passed away, I felt a bit like an orphan.

 At the time, my mom had already been gone for many years.
 Then when my dad went on to the Great Golf Clubhouse in Heaven, I found myself parentless for the first time.
 Luckily, I still had my father-in-law, who became like a second father to me.
-He was so easy to love, a consummate gentleman, and a class act.
-He lived with such profound kindness and grace every day until he died this year at age 97.
+He was easy to love, a consummate gentleman, and a class act.
+True to his style, he lived with a profound sense of kindness and grace every day until he died at age 97.

 Even though he was formerly a high-powered, New York City executive, he carried himself with deep compassion and care for all who crossed his path.
-He could recall names and details of people's lives with such clarity - from his caregivers to neighbors and janitors.
+He could recall names and details of people's lives with vast clarity - from his caregivers to neighbors and janitors.
 Even the names of friends' pets were not lost on him.
-I'll never forget my goodbyes after visiting.
-As I prepared to leave, he would grip my hands tightly and tell me how much loved me.
-He never missed a moment to remind me how proud he was of me and grateful that I was part of his life.
+Each time I prepared to say goodbye after visiting, he would grip my hands tightly and tell me how much he loved me.
+He never missed a moment to share how grateful he was to be part of my life.
 What a gift to be loved like that.

 What About You?
 Who Has Fathered You Well?

-Whatever your father status - a dad here on earth, in heaven, far away, or near, my encouragement is to consider gratitude this Father's Day.
-More than that, I hope you can expand your mindset to consider who has fathered you in love, regardless if you call them dad.
+Whatever your father status - a dad here on earth, in heaven, far or near, my encouragement is to consider gratitude this Father's Day.
+More than that, I hope you count yourself blessed for all of those who fathered you in love, regardless if you call them dad.

-When you begin to see the bigger vision, you can't help but be in awe of how you have been shaped by a Father who adores you.
+Seeing the bigger vision, we can't help but see how our lives have been shaped by the hands of a Father who adores us.